|

 Your mental health provider should also help you cope better with your emotions.
 Negative emotions such as fear require management, or they can cause symptoms to worsen, further impacting mental and emotional stability.
 An important part of psychotherapy sessions pertains to education; many patients don’t know about this disorder when they are diagnosed.
 Your provider should help you understand the disorder and how it manifests in your life.

-There are various types of “evidence-based” psychotherapies that have proven safe and effective for BPD in scientific studies and that your provider may employ to help you manage your condition.
+There are various types of “evidence-based” psychotherapies that have proven safe and effective for BPD and co-occurring abandonment fears in scientific studies and that your provider may employ to help you manage your condition.
 For instance, dialectical behavioral therapy focuses on distress tolerance and helping patients improve the way they manage their emotions and relationships with family, friends, and colleagues.

 Medication

 Many patients with BPD are prescribed medication.
 Medication can improve the balance of mood.
-Although there are no medications specifically formulated to treat BPD, there are medications that can reduce symptoms and improve how patients feel and function as a result of symptom relief.
+Although there are no medications specifically formulated to treat BPD and FOA, there are medications that can reduce symptoms and improve how patients feel and function as a result of symptom relief.
 Common medications prescribed to patients with BPD include antidepressants, antipsychotics, and mood-stabilizing drugs.

-Your psychiatrist will prescribe medications based on your symptoms, and by taking into consideration any other health conditions you may have, your medical history, and other medications, you may be taking.
+Your psychiatrist will prescribe medications based on your symptoms and take into consideration any other health conditions you may have, your medical history, and other medications you may be taking.
 Some drugs, such as antidepressants, may take time to build up in your system, so you might not experience noticeable symptom relief in some cases for a few weeks.

 Professional Support Is Available

-At FHE Health, our experienced team can support you through a comprehensive treatment program designed to address the unique needs of each person.
+At FHE Health, our experienced team can support you through a treatment program that addresses the needs of each person.
 With the right support and therapy, people with borderline personality disorder can live healthy, fulfilled lives.